 There exists a legend from Naples that tells us another version of the origin of the name of this Carnival sweet.
 It is said that they were born thanks to a Savoia Queen.
 She was going to spend the afternoon at court with some friends when she decided that she wanted something special to offer to her guests.
 The chef Raffaele Esposito made for her some sweets and she decided to call them “Chiacchiere”, which means “chats”, as they were created to cheer that afternoon chat between the Queen and her aristocratic friends.

 Regardless of where the name comes from, the fact that this sweet has been made for such a long time is proof of its goodness.
-If you haven’t been to Italy yet, then you should most certainly go NOW in order not to miss them!
-And if you pass by Rome, you might even consider joining our special Carnival class that will take place on Thursday, February 8th, in order to learn how to make your own Chiacchiere at home.
+If you’re visiting Italy for the first time in February, be sure to give them a try.
+And if you’re passing by Rome, contact us for a private lesson in our cooking school so we can teach you how to make your own Chiacchiere at home!